 You have the right to remain silent.

 Get some good chocolate in, and simply sit with yourself.

 Keep your notebook close by and write to yourself.
 For you, by you.
-You deserve your own company in these rare days.
-I love my family but a day or two alone is the finest treat you can gift yourself.
-Can you steal one small one for you and go deep within and hibernate properly to nourish yourself psychologically for the coming year?
+Go deep within and hibernate properly to nourish yourself psychologically for the coming year.
 Do nothing but think, write, read in a non-scripted, undirected way.
 Be with yourself.
 Sit.

 One New Year's Eve, short on offers, and after a particularly dreadful year with the loss of loved ones, my son and I sat together and wrote on pieces of paper what we'd be glad to see the back of, then we set fire to those papers before midnight.
 It felt really healing.

 This is an extremely powerful time of year.
 You don't need to be spiritually inclined to consider what's afoot here.
 One of the Earth's poles has its maximum tilt away from the Sun, then it gets a signal to change its direction.
 But the precise moment of that signal or impulse is mysterious.
 While the solstice more often than not falls on December 21st, the exact time of the solstice varies each year.